instantlinux/docker-tools/services/README.md

 * mt-daapd (iTunes server) needs to run on host network for mDNS (avahi) service discovery.

+* samba's nmbd daemon needs to run on host network.

 * weewx (weather station) needs a 'devices' directive.

 Each service defined here is invoked via docker-compose from one of